ivogeorg/ce-learning-progression-004-06-12/learning-progression-with-la-schema.md

 1. Do not operate the micro:bit with the power supply on.
 2. Do not use the power supply ground.
 3. Use the micro:bit ground (GND) pin.
-4. The guide shows the use of a 3-color (RGB) led with 4 terminals.
+4. The guide shows the use of a 3-color (RGB) LED with 4 terminals.
 Use 3 2-terminal LEDs of colors of your choice instead:
    ```
          |     |     |                    |     |     |
          |     |     |                    |     |     |